thomastoumasu/fullstack/Fullstack/notes.md

 ## 0.
 In traditional web applications, the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.
 A server can be created using Java Spring, Python Flask or Ruby on Rails to name just a few examples.
-The example uses Express library with Node.js.
 This course will use Node.js and Express to create web servers.
+Node.js is a cross-platform JavaScript runtime that makes it possible to run JavaScript in your machine, servers and embedded devices, among many other platforms.

 curl https://studies.cs.helsinki.fi/exampleapp/new_note  -d "note=AV USigma"  --ssl-no-revoke
 curl -X POST -H "Content-Type: application/json" -d '{"id":"4","content":"burp","important":false}' http://localhost:3001/api/notes